 - Continued professional development for staff at INSET sessions to maintain awareness of children in need of special attention and resources/policies in place to help to raise attainment;

-- Contributing towards enhancing the learning environment.
+- Contributing towards enhancing and developing the learning environment.

 The Impact of This: